Four Wheelchair Accessible Dog Friendly Places to Stay in the UK

 The Anchorage, Cromer, Norfolk

 A few minutes from Cromer town centre, tucked away in a peaceful corner of a quiet cul de sac is The Anchorage.
 Parking is easy with space for two vehicles on the sloping driveway, and a ramp from there into the cottage.
 Being just on the edge of the town has its benefits – there’s no passing traffic, and gorgeous open views from the enclosed garden which is perfect for dogs.

-The open plan sitting room is seriously cosy, with an electric fire that has the look and feel of a woodburning stove, a comfy sofa and a recliner chair.
+The open plan sitting room is seriously cosy, with an electric fire that has the look and feel of a woodburning stove, a comfy sofa adapted to people with mobility issues - similar to this electric sofa bed - and a recliner chair.
 The kitchen/diner has loads of accessible features including an adjustable height hob, side opening oven with pull-out worktop, lowered sink and remote-controlled cooker hood.
 In the accessible bedroom the bed can be made up as double or twin, and the en suite has a wet room shower with shower chair, wall-mounted sink and all the grab bars you could need – with the option of additional bars if required.